-The most-expensive cars sold thus far in 2017 at auction were a Jaguar E-Type, Mercedes Benz 540K, Ferrari 340 America and a 1928 Mercedes Benz Typ S.
+The most-expensive cars sold thus far in 2017 at auction were a Bugatti Type 57S Cabriolet, Jaguar E-Type, Mercedes Benz 540K, Ferrari 340 America and a 1928 Mercedes Benz Typ S.

-After the Scottsdale and Arizona sales in January 2017 and the Paris Retromobile Week sales in February 2017, the list of the ten most-expensive cars of the year include 4 Ferraris, 2 Mercedes Benz cars, a Jaguar, a Bugatti, a Dino and an Alfa Romeo with the latter two having very strong Ferrari links too.
+After the Scottsdale and Arizona sales in January 2017, the Paris Retromobile Week sales in February 2017, and the Amelia Island sales in Florida in March 2017, the list of the ten most-expensive cars of the year include 2 Bugattis, 2 Ferraris, 2 Mercedes Benz cars, a Jaguar, Porsche, a Dino and an Alfa Romeo with the latter two having very strong Ferrari links too.

-Lists of the Top Ten Most-Expensive Cars in 2017 (January & February)
+Lists of the Top Ten Most-Expensive Cars in 2017 (January to March)